UV-1999/uv-1999.github.io/notes/logic.md

 The trilemma, then, is the decision among the three equally unsatisfying options.
 Karl Popper's suggestion was to accept the trilemma as unsolvable and work with knowledge by way of conjecture and criticism.

-### Laws of logic
+**Law of excluded middle**

-- Law of excluded middle - a proposition is either true or false.
-Not somewhere in the middle.
+"A proposition is either true or false.
+Not somewhere in the middle."
-- Law of contradiction - something is either A or not A. Where A can be anything.
-- Law of identity - a thing is identical or same to itself, A = A for all A.

-**Law of excluded middle is necessary for logic.**
 If a statement P is both true and false then anything can be proven to be true.
 The statement "law of excluded middle is true" can also be proven to be true which is contradictory.
 So either the law of excluded middle has to be true or all the propositions are true and false at the same time leading to the collapse of logic.

 If a proposition that is always true regardless of the truth values of the propositional variables it contains is called a **tautology**.
 A compound proposition that is always false is called a **contradiction** or absurdity.